haroldsoh/RecurrentNN/README.md

 outMat.dw[ix_target] -= 1;

 # in real application you'd probably have a desired class
-# for every input, so you'd iteratively se the .dw loss on each
+# for every input, so you'd iteratively see the .dw loss on each
 # one.
-In the example provided demo we are, for example,
+In the example provided demo we are
 # predicting the index of the next letter in an input sentence.

 # update the LSTM parameters
 backprop!(G)
-s = Solver() # RMSProp optimizer
+s = RMSPropSolver() # RMSProp optimizer

 # perform RMSprop update with
 # step size of 0.01
 # L2 regularization of 0.00001
 # and clipping the gradients at 5.0 elementwise
-step(s, lstm, 0.01, 0.00001, 5.0);
+sparams = RMSPropSolverParams(0.01, 0.0001, 5.0)
+step!(s, lstm, sparams);
 ```

 A much more detailed example can be found in the example folder.

 ##Credits
 This library draws on the work of [Andrej Karpathy](https://github.com/karpathy).
 Speed enhancements were added by [Iain Dunning](https://github.com/IainNZ).
 The Gated Recurrent Neural Network implementation and Gated Feedback variants were added by [Paul Heideman](https://github.com/paulheideman).
+[Harold Soh](https://github.com/haroldsoh) implemented the Adam optimizer.

 ## License
 MIT